-Main Reasons for Bicycling
+Main Reasons for Bicycling by Response

-Bicycling for exercise/health (1,980 people) and enjoyment (1,766 people) were the most popular reasons among respondents.
-This indicates that many people bike for mental and physical health purposes.
+Bicycling for exercise/health (1,980 people) and enjoyment (1,766 people) were the most popular reasons among respondents at 27% and 24% of responses, respectively.
+This indicates that biking is used for mental and physical health purposes.

-A smaller number of respondents use their bikes for transportation: 780 people use a bike to get to work, 737 people use a bike for shopping, and only 123 people use a bike to get to school.
+Additionally, 780 (11%) respondents use a bike to get to work, 737 (10%) use a bike for shopping, and 123 (2%) use a bike to get to school.

-Typical Distance of Bike Trips
+Typical Distance of Bike Trips by Response